 If you notice many height differences between the blocks, especially where old meets new – the reclaimed blocks – start with grit 40.
 It’s advised to sand with the grain, but herringbones and various other patterns could make this a bit problematic.
 Nothing to worry about, the various sanding rounds you will have to make will sort this.

-Start at one wall of the room and ‘walk’ the belt-sander across to the other wall, walk back sanding over the same area.
+Start in one corner of the room and ‘walk’ the belt-sander across to the other wall, walk back sanding over the same area – with a belt-sander this is possible, a drum-sander might refuse to be walked back.
+At your starting wall start the next ‘row’ overlapping the first row half to prevent sharp edges where the sanding machine has done its work.
 After you’ve done the last row this way, turn 90 degrees and redo the whole room in the same way.

 Repeat the whole task now with grit 80.
 Before you start sanding, empty the sand-dust collecting bag, you’ll need the dust of grit 80 – clean dust – for mixing with the wood-filler later.
 The dust from the first sanding will contain dirt and residue of the old finish layer.

 After finishing round 2 vacuum-clean the whole floor.